jhallen/vivado_setup/README.md

 That's it.
 Now you have the files necessary for checking into source control so you can use the write_project_tcl command.

+# Xilinx SDK / Eclipse

+Here is one way to structure your Xilinx SDK project so that it compatible with version control.
+The goal here is to check in the minimum number of files so that an XSDK software project can be recreated in a new repository.
+Only files that we create should be checked in, not derived files.
+We want the project to work through the XSDK Eclipse GUI to enhance the convenience of certain tasks:

+* XSDK GUI allows you to casually create new software projects.
+For example you may need to create the Xilinx memory test project when your board comes in or you may want to create a standalone project instead of full Linux for board bringup tasks.

+* XSDK GUI allows you to connect to the target and debug without using any other tools.

+On the other hand, for larger software projects and Linux you will almost certainly want to use scripting.
+You should include in your Linux build script the steps needed to create the device tree and the FSBL (first stage bootloader) from the .hdf file.

+# Xilinx SDK / Eclipse

+Here is one way to structure your Xilinx SDK project so that it compatible with version control.
+The goal here is to check in the minimum number of files so that an XSDK software project can be recreated in a new repository.
+Only files that we create should be checked in, not derived files.
+We want the project to work through the XSDK Eclipse GUI to enhance the convenience of certain tasks:

+* XSDK GUI allows you to casually create new software projects.
+For example you may need to create the Xilinx memory test project when your board comes in or you may want to create a standalone project instead of full Linux for board bringup tasks.

+* XSDK GUI allows you to connect to the target and debug without using any other tools.

+On the other hand, for larger software projects and Linux you will almost certainly want to use scripting.
+You should include in your Linux build script the steps needed to create the device tree and the FSBL (first stage bootloader) from the .hdf file.